Cookie Baking Essentials

 4. Probably the most used tool in my kitchen is my KitchenAid 9-speed hand mixer.
 This thing really gets a workout in my kitchen.
 I usually prefer to use it versus my stand mixer because there’s much less chance of over-mixing doughs and batters because I’ve walked away from the mixing action.

 6. Ah, my beloved cookie scoops.
 I mostly make drop cookies, so these little guys are invaluable.
 Sure, having a batch of cookies all the same size is visually appealing, but it also means that they will all bake the same.
 I have different sizes of scoops, ranging from 1 tablespoon up to 4 tablespoons.
+For more about my love of cookie scoops, see A Baker’s Guide to Cookie Scoops.

 7. I can’t really say that a cookie spatula is absolutely vital to cookie baking, but I find that I use mine quite a bit.
 There’s the obvious use of transferring cookies from baking sheets.
 But they are also useful for those times when you need to flatten cookie dough before baking.